 An album that just crept up and grabbed me.
 Basically a solo side project for Wooden Shijps' Ripley Johnson, RCB play tracks with large swathes of instrumental breaks of which Uncut said capture "the lesser-spotted genealogical link between the road music of German motorik, Canned Heat, and trucker country".
 And I can't say it better than that!
 Chock full of soaring guitars and heavenly riffs, Summerlong is a gorgeous listen throughout.
 Favourite Track: Real Long Gone.

 The second of two albums released this year by one of the true survivors who have continued to plough their own often lonely furrow since late 70's albums like Pink Flag and Chairs Missing.
-The first of these, Mind Hive, was a fine album too, but this one, featuring previously unreleased tracks from 2010 plus ones from 2020 that didn't make it on to the first album.
+The first of these, Mind Hive, was a fine album too, but this one, featuring previously unreleased tracks from 2010 plus ones from 2020 that didn't make it on to the first album, is even better.
 Ours is not to question why tracks like German Shepherds and The Art of Persistence weren't included on Mind Hive, but they sit well in and amongst this collection of excellent tunes.
 Favourite Track: The Art of Persistence.